techidaily/site-win11-tips/source/_posts/key-moves-for-unlocking-the-calculator-in-windows-11.md

  Did you know you can open Calculator directly from the File Explorer?
 It's a handy way to bring up the app if you're knee-deep in your file system.

-1. Open Windows File Explorer (see[how to open the Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ).
+1. Open Windows File Explorer (see [how to open the Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) ).
 2. In the address bar, type "calc" and press**Enter** .

 ## 4\.
 How to Open Calculator Using Command Prompt

  Command Prompt is an important tool to have when working with computers.
 It allows users to access the inner workings of their device, making it easier to troubleshoot problems, automate processes and even run applications and programs.

- Knowing[how to use Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) can be a valuable asset in today's digital world.
+ Knowing [how to use Command Prompt](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) can be a valuable asset in today's digital world.
 If you're wondering how to open Calculator in Windows 11 using Command Prompt, here are the steps you need to follow:

 1. First, open the Command Prompt window.
 For this, press**Win + R** on your keyboard, type "cmd" in the text box, and click**OK** .
 2. Once you've opened the window, type “calc” and press Enter.